100 Notable alumni of

 -

-Byung-Chul Han is a South Korean-born philosopher and cultural theorist living in Germany.
+Byung-Chul Han is a South Korean–born philosopher, Catholic theologian and cultural theorist living in Germany.
 He was a professor at the Berlin University of the Arts and still occasionally gives courses there.
-His work largely centers around a critique of neoliberalism and its impact on society and the individual.
+His work largely centers around critiques of neoliberalism and its impact on society and the individual.
 Although he writes in German, his books have been best received in the Hispanosphere.

 -